 Issue 19 - September 2006

-Qantas has signed a codeshare arrangement with Air China, which will be effective from September 15.
+Qantas airline has signed a codeshare arrangement with Air China airline, which will be effective from September 15.
 Qantas group general manager sales and distribution Rob Gurney said the arrangement would see Air China codeshare on three weekly return Qantas services between Sydney and Beijing.
 "We are very pleased to welcome Air China to the Qantas family of codeshare partners," he said.
 "China is an extremely important market to the Qantas Group.

 In the lead-up to the 2008 Olympic Games, we expect to offer daily services between Australia and Beijing to better cater for growing trade and leisure travel.
 "Travel between China and Australia has increased more than 40 per cent in the past three years and is expected to grow a further 20 per cent in the coming year.